Quetzaly88/Battleship_P3-python/README.md

 ![CI lintern TEST](./assets/images/CI%20lintern.webp)

 ![One compiler tester](./assets/images/tester.webp)

     - The lighthouse open source from Chrome ensures that this website is not only fast and efficient but also accessible, SEO-friendly, and adhering to best practices.
+    - The error shown in "One Compiler", "Error: Command failed: timeout 7 python3 main.py" indicates that the script main.py was terminated because it did not complete within the specified timeout of 7 seconds.
+This error typically occurs when the script takes too long to execute.
+For this issue I have not any other option that just let it be.
+I need more advanced code to extend a time period for the input.

 ![LIGHTHOUSE TEST](./assets/images/lighthouseebattleship.webp)